techtyt/Windows-cleaner/README.md

 It shows the file is being used by an another program and other errors.
 It is ok to ignore it, you can get better results if you close all apps

+Why choose windows cleaner
+1.Cleans many logs and unwanted files
+2.Does not clean the Windows registry, to avoid risking your computer 3.Customize and add/remove functionaltiy to the app because it is a .bat file